rland1/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 ### Metric to Test
+I would test the maintenance cost metric.
+None of the variables so far touch on cost, and I think its an important factor regarding the competition from others.
 ### Null Hypothesis
+Null Hypothesis: MechaCar has similar costs to competitors and a similar profitability Alternate Hypothesis: MechaCar has very different costs to competitors and differs in profitability
 ### Statistical Test to Use
+I would do a linear regression on the variables to test this.
+I would look at the p-value and compare it to the p-value from other companies to see which could be the most profitable.
 ### Data Needed
+I would need cost and expense data to perform this test.
+Anything essentially that could also affect profitability would be helpful (inflows and outflows).